sanger/lighthouse/README.md

    source code of the project from your hosting machine (You can replace `pwd` with your actual directory).
    The container will map your port 5000 with the port 5000 of Docker.

+4. Inside the docker container, you may also need to run

+        pipenv install
+        pipenv shell

-5. Initialize the development database for sqlserver:
+5. Initialize the development database for sqlserver inside `pipenv shell`:

         python ./setup_sqlserver_test_db.py
+        python ./setup_test_db.py

 6. Now that you are inside the container, start the app in port 5000 of Docker using: